 Trust AC

-Share access, working-hour, landlord, and replacement details so the review starts with the right constraints.
+Share access, working-hour, landlord, and replacement details so the check starts with the right constraints.

-Air conditioning review for a small commercial interior
+Air conditioning check for a small commercial interior

 Business spacesMake the site constraints visible early.